devlemire/Learn-React-CRUD/README.md

 ~~~~
 ReactDOM.render(<App />, document.getElementById('app'));
 ~~~~
 Now the basics of our react app are ready to go.
-We have to use 'app' because our initialize render method is looking for a document with element id of 'app' which we are about to make in the next step.
+We have to use 'app' because our initialize render method is looking for a document with element id of 'app'.

 5 - Setup a basic html file and include at least one div in the body with the id of 'app'.
 In addition include a script tag with a src attribute equal to the directory of where webpack will send bundle.js
 ~~~~